gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week4.md

 ## 1. Statements made during Negotiations
 * *A.K.A* Pre-Contractual Agreements
 ### EXPRESS TERMS vs MERE REPRESENTATION
-> FUA: Add case summary and court ruling for the below cases, shift them around if they don't fit the targeted point of the slide OR consider reformatting so only the main points of the case required for counterargument are employed.
 1. ==**BASIC TEST**==: depends on the ==intention== of the contracting parties, ==objectively ascertained==.
 	* GUIDELINES:
 		1. Substance of statement